Snuggert/AppStudio_Ass2/README.md

 ==============

 #NPuzzle10433120
-A NPuzzle app for the course App Studio at the University of Amsterdam.
+An NPuzzle app for the course App Studio at the University of Amsterdam.

 ##Features
 * Multiple levels of difficulty.